 In 2013, the Provost’s Award for Distinguished Teaching by a Lecturer was established.
 The annual winners of this award are also inducted into the Academy of Teaching.

 Each spring, the current year’s recipients of the AADT and Provost’s Award, are inducted into the Academy.
 There are currently approximately 500 members of the Academy of Teaching.
 The Academy is headed by an Executive Council with an elected chair.
-Ex officio members include the Vice-Provost for Enrollment Services and Dean for Undergraduate Education, the head of the Ohio State Alumni Association, and the Director of the University Center for the Advancement of Teaching (UCAT) at Ohio State.
+Ex officio members include the Vice-Provost for Enrollment Services and Dean for Undergraduate Education, the head of the Ohio State Alumni Association, and the director of the University Institute for Teaching and Learning (UITL) at Ohio State.